 Build your website with AI, for free.

 Yup!
-I'm a web designer publishing a guide on how to not hire one.
+I'm a web designer that has wrote a guide on how not to hire me.

 Skip to where free AI sites fall down if you want the short version.